Council of Elrond Charter 2019

 The ROC will maintain a subforum dedicated to rules errata or clarification suggestions which is open to the community.
 Any community member may create a thread in this forum suggesting a desired rule erratum or clarification.
 Discussion will then be open for the community to weigh in on the pros and cons of such a measure.
 Once each year, members of the ROC will pull suggestions from this subforum which are deemed to have reasonable support and logic.
 The ROC will give careful consideration to the long term effects of each issue they select.
 These suggestions will be placed onto a docket for voting by the community.
 This will be called the “Annual Rules Vote.”

-Each measure which meets the requirements of a change in status quo will be announced by the Chair and take effect immediately.
 The ROC will then be responsible for updating the comprehensive rules document with any new errata, clarifications or rules which have changed during the Annual Rules Vote.

 If deemed necessary, the ROC may call for an ad hoc rules vote outside of the Annual Rules Vote.
 This will only be done after special consideration is given and when a rule change, erratum, or clarification is considered urgent.